 Written assignments are submitted to the professor by placing them in a dropbox, or emailing them directly to the professor.

-What kind of organizations will hire someone with an advanced degree in Transportation and Logistics law?
+What kind of firms and companies hire someone with an advanced degree in Logistics and Transportation law and regulatory compliance?

 Will I have library access online?